-But Bayes’s most famous work, “An Essay toward Solving a Problem is the Doctrine of Chances,” was brought to the attention of the Royal Society in 1763 (two years after his death) by his friend Richard Price.
+Thomas Bayes was an English minister in the first half of the 18th century, whose (now) most famous work, “An Essay toward Solving a Problem is the Doctrine of Chances,” was brought to the attention of the Royal Society in 1763 – two years after his death – by his friend Richard Price.
 The essay, the key to what we now know as Bayes’s Theorem, concerned how we should adjust probabilities when we encounter new data.

-In The Signal And The Noise, Nate Silver explains:
+In The Signal And The Noise, Nate Silver explains the theory:

 The argument made by Bayes and Price is not that the world is intrinsically probabilistic or uncertain Bayes was a believer in divine perfection; he was also an advocate of Isaac Newton’s work, which had seemed to suggest that nature follows regular and predictable laws.
 It is, rather, a statement—expressed both mathematically and philosophically—about how we learn about the universe: that we learn about it through approximation, getting closer and closer to the truth as we gather more evidence.